alluly/siteviewr/README.md

 #siteviewr

 siteviewr uses the [Dropbox Core API](https://www.dropbox.com/developers/core) to pull a website from your Dropbox account and display it in the app.
 In the normal Dropbox app html and other files are not parsed as they would in a browser.
 This shows your website as it would look on the iPhone.
-Rather than making a subdomain [test.yourwebsite.com](test.yourwebsite.com) or [yourwebsite.com/test](yourwebsite.com/test)
+Rather than making a subdomain [test.yourwebsite.com](test.yourwebsite.com) or [yourwebsite.com/test](yourwebsite.com/test), just drop your website's resources into a folder called siteviewr.

 I basically made it because it became annoying to test whether or not the site I was building looked good on retina devices.